Prompt Perturbations Reveal Human-Like Biases in Large Language Model Survey Responses

 \section{Introduction}

-\paragraph{Problem} Large Language Models (LLMs) are increasingly being used as proxies for human subjects in social science research, particularly for generating synthetic responses to survey questions \cite[][inter alia]{argyleOutOneMany2023, bisbeeSyntheticReplacementsHuman2024}.
-This application holds promise for augmenting or replacing costly human data collection, but the reliability of these synthetic respondents and to what extent they overlap with human responses remain open questions.
-In particular, survey methodology research has found that human responses are sensitive to subtle variations in question and answer phrasing that lead to well-known \textbf{response biases} \cite{krosnickResponseStrategiesCoping1991} and it remains unclear whether LLMs, trained on vast amounts of human text, exhibit the same vulnerabilities.
+\paragraph{Problem} Large Language Models (LLMs) are increasingly being used as proxies for human subjects in social science research, particularly to generate synthetic responses to survey questions \cite[][inter alia]{argyleOutOneMany2023c, bisbeeSyntheticReplacementsHuman2024c}.
+This application holds promise in augmenting or replacing costly human data collection, but the reliability of these synthetic respondents and to the extent of overlap with human responses and response biases remain open questions.
+In particular, research in survey methodology has found that human responses are sensitive to subtle variations in question and answer phrasing that lead to well-known \textbf{response biases} \cite{krosnickResponseStrategiesCoping1991b} and it remains unclear whether LLMs, trained on vast amounts of human text, exhibit the same vulnerabilities.

-\paragraph{Approach} In this paper we present a large-scale empirical study where we investigate the response behavior and robustness of nine different LLMs to normative questions derived from the World Value Survey \cite[WVS;][]{haerpferWorldValuesSurvey2022}.
-We systematically apply eleven perturbations, targeting both the question phrasing and the structure of the answer options, as shown in Figure~\ref{fig:example_perturbation_flow}.
-Our research questions are: \begin{enumerate}[nosep] \item Do prompt perturbations negatively affect the \textbf{robustness} of LLMs when answering closed-ended, normative survey questions? \item Do LLMs exhibit \textbf{human-like response biases} when answering closed-ended, normative survey questions? \end{enumerate}
+\paragraph{Approach} We present a large-scale empirical study, with 167,000 survey interviews in total, investigating the response behavior and robustness of nine different LLMs to normative questions derived from the World Value Survey \cite[WVS;][]{haerpferWorldValuesSurvey2022b}.
+By developing and applying a comprehensive set of ten perturbations both in the structure of the answer options (Table~\ref{tab:example_perturbation_bias}), such as typos or synonyms, and in the question phrasing (Table~\ref{tab:example_perturbation_nonbias}), such as e.g., changes to response order or scale structure, we answer the following research questions. \begin{enumerate}[nosep] \item Do prompt perturbations negatively affect the \textbf{robustness} of LLMs when answering closed-ended, normative survey questions? \item Do LLMs exhibit \textbf{human-like response biases} when answering closed-ended, normative survey questions? \end{enumerate}